JakeGuy11/JakeGuy11/README.md

 # JakeGuy11
-Welcome to my GitHub page!
-I have over 8 years of coding experience with both software-only languages and hardware-interfacing languages.
+Hello, welcome to my GitHub page!
+I have over 10 years of coding experience with a wide range of compiled and scripting languages.
 My focus isn't currently on software, as I am a student at the University of Waterloo for Materials and Nanosciences, although I will occasionally update projects.\
-I am also a secondary school tutor, specializing in math, computer programming and the sciences.
-I can always take more students, so please contact me if you're interested, my contact info can be found below!\
-Additionally, I speak some French and Japanese (conversational in French, beginner in Japanese).
-I'm always looking to practice so feel free to contact me in either of those languages as well!

 ## Skills
 [<img align="left" alt="Bash" height="28px" src="bash.png" />](https://www.gnu.org/software/bash/)